clojure-grimoire/grimoire/resources/1.5.0/clojure.core/pop-thread-bindings/docstring.md

 Pop one set of bindings pushed with push-binding before.
-It is an error topop bindings without pushing before.
+It is an error to pop bindings without pushing before.